-Long before LeBron, before Wade, before Kobe and even before Penny there was Chris Jackson – Shaq’s original unstoppable teammate and a man Coach Dale Brown once said was a unique man who the good lord reached down and touched on the shoulder to give him a special skills.
+Long before LeBron, before Wade, before Kobe and even before Penny, there was Chris Jackson, Shaq’s original unstoppable teammate.
+A man Coach Dale Brown once said was “a unique man who the good lord reached down and touched on the shoulder to give him special skills.”

-To most, the 6’1 Chris Jackson is known as Mahmoud Abdul-Rauf — the man who refused to stand for the Nation Anthem.
+To most, the 6’1″ Chris Jackson is known as Mahmoud Abdul-Rauf — the man who refused to stand for the Nation Anthem.
 Some will remember him as the only NBA player with Tourette’s syndrome.
 Some will remember him as the great free throw shooter who would have had an NBA record if it wasn’t for Calvin Murphy jinxing the ball.
-Dunk fans might remember him as a NBA dunk contest contestant who never dunked in a NBA game before.
+Dunk fans might remember him as an NBA dunk contest contestant who never dunked in an NBA game.
 Angry Steph Curry fans know him as the guy Phil Jackson said reminded him of Steph.
-My memories of him go back to the late 80s, when he was the most unstoppable offensive player in college basketball.
+My memories of him go back to the late 80s when he was the most unstoppable offensive player in college basketball.

-It only took a couple of weeks into his freshman season for Jackson to let the world know about his scoring abilities as he scored 48 and 53 points in the first month of his college career.
-His season high of 55 (with nine 3 pointers) came soon after against Ole Miss and he would go on to average 30 points as a freshman and set the NCAA freshman scoring record with 966 points.
+It only took a couple of weeks into his freshman season for Jackson to let the world know about his scoring abilities.
+He scored 48 and 53 points in the first month of his collegiate career.
+His season-high of 55 (with nine 3-pointers) against Ole Miss came soon after.
+He would go on to average 30 points as a freshman and set the NCAA freshman scoring record with 966 points.

-His average numbers would take a slight dip during his sophomore season, dropping to 28 points per game, but his game continued to improve and was as deadly as ever with the ball in hands.
-He scored 40+ points 11 times and 50+ points 4 times and topped his 3 point barrage against Ole Miss by hitting 10 3-pointers against Tennessee.
+His numbers took a slight dip during his sophomore season (28 PPG), but his game continued to improve and was as deadly as ever with the ball in hands.
+He scored 40+ points 11 times, 50+ points four times and topped his 3-point barrage against Ole Miss by hitting 10 3-pointers against Tennessee.

-But soon after that year, all three careers went in different directions: Shaq would go on to become one of the most dominant college and NBA players of all-time; Stanley Roberts would struggle with injuries and weight injuries before being banned by the NBA in 1999 for drug violations; Chris Jackson had a slow disappointing start to his NBA career until winning Most Improved Player in 93.
-A couple of years later, he committed career suicide with his controversial stance on the National anthem right when he was playing the best ball of his NBA career.
+Soon after that year, all three careers went in different directions: Shaq would go on to become one of the most dominant college and NBA players of all-time; Stanley Roberts would struggle with injuries and weight problems before being banned by the NBA in 1999 for drug violations; Chris Jackson had a slow disappointing start to his NBA career until winning Most Improved Player in 93.
+A couple of years later, he committed career suicide with his controversial stance on the National Anthem right when he was playing the best ball of his NBA career.

-Regardless of how his NBA career controversially ended, I don’t think there’s much to debate on the topic of how great he was in College.
+Regardless of how his NBA career controversially and unfairly ended, I don’t think there’s much to debate on the topic of how great he was in college.
 Great enough to be called one of the best freshman of all-time and great enough to be called one of the greatest NCAA scorers ever.